ToluwalaseOkuwoga/ToluwalaseOkuwoga/README.md

 - 👋🏽 Hi, I’m Toluwalase Okuwoga
-- 🧑🏽‍💻 I’m interested in becoming a full-stack data professional.
-The end-to-end process of delivering value through data.
+- 🧑🏽‍💻 I’m on a journey to becoming a full-stack data professional
-- 🌱 I’m currently learning analytics engineering using modern data stack
+- 🌱 I’m currently interested in growth analytics, product analytics, and analytics engineering
 - 💼 I’m looking to collaborate on any exciting project in the data space
 - 📩 How to reach me - email - okuwogatoluwalase@gmail.com